aws-samples/aws-marketplace-serverless-saas-integration/README.md

 We have created MeteringSchedule CloudWatch Event rule that is **triggered every hour**.
 The `metering-hourly-job.js` gets triggered by this rule and it's querying all of the pending/unreported metering records from the `AWSMarketplaceMeteringRecords` table using the PendingMeteringRecordsIndex.
 All of the pending records are aggregated based on the customerIdentifier and dimension name, and sent to the SQSMetering queue.
-The records in the `AWSMarketplaceMeteringRecords` table are expected to be inserted programaticaly by your SaaS aplication.
+The records in the `AWSMarketplaceMeteringRecords` table are expected to be inserted programmatically by your SaaS application.
 In this case you will have to give permissions to the service in charge of collecting usage data in your existing SaaS product to be able to write to `AWSMarketplaceMeteringRecords` table.

 The lambda function `metering-sqs.js` is sending all of the queued metering records to the AWS marketplace Metering API.
 After every call to the `batchMeterUsage` endpoint the rows are updated in the AWSMarketplaceMeteringRecords table, with the response returned from the Metering Service, which can be found in the `metering_response` field.
 If the request was unsuccessful the metering_failed value with be set to true and you will have to investigate the issue the error will be also stored in the `metering_response` field.